Espoo Museum of Modern Art

 Summer vouchers & other summer jobs

 Every year, EMMA hires one or two young applicants for a summer job as part of the City of Espoo’s summer voucher scheme.
-All summer voucher jobs for 2023 have already been filled.
-Applications for next year’s summer voucher jobs will open in spring 2024.
+Applications for summer voucher jobs will open in spring 2024.

 Other summer jobs